Cairnarvon/goldbug/doc/cipher.rst

    Because plaintext is taken in pairs, it is padded if its length isn't even.

-   :param keys: a sequence of two :class:`Polybius` squares.
+   :param keys: a sequence of two :class:`goldbug.util.Polybius` squares.
-   :param alphabet: a :class:`Polybius` square.
+   :param alphabet: a :class:`goldbug.util.Polybius` square.
    :param padding: a single character.

 .. class:: Hill(key, alphabet='abcdefghijklmnopqrstuvwxyz')